REMEMBERING 9-11: Three Calhounians Stand In Silence Against Iraqi War (2003)

-2003 - Calhoun women Jude Binder (L) and Rev. Margaret Peig Schmitz (R) a presence in silence in front of the Calhoun courthouse after 9-11, praying for the needs and the healing of children of the Iraq war and the world.
+2003 - With no support, Calhoun women Jude Binder (L) and Rev. Margaret Peig Schmitz (R) a presence in silence (plus Hur Herald editor Bob Weaver) in front of the Calhoun courthouse after 9-11, protesting the USA going to war with Iraq, the US claiming they had weapons of mass destruction (Didn't).
+The twin towers bombers were from Iran.

 Rev. Margaret "Peig" Roohan Schmitz of Grantsville was widely opposed to the US entry into the Iraq and Afghanistan wars, believing the rationale was concocted, with the outcomes to be declared ill-fated